dwelkie/dwelkie.github.io/_pages/projects.md

 >**Welkie DG**, Golden SS, Palsson BO.
 "Creating a predictive metabolic model of photoautotrophic metabolism in cyanobacteria to improve bioengineering design."
 Poster Presentation at the UC San Diego Chancellor’s Research Excellence Annual Symposium.
 University of California, San Diego, CA. October 25, 2018 <a class="btn btn-success btn-lg" href="https://drive.google.com/open?id=1Tjz-dU8d6TEGqH61Dzez6PnUo0GYBqW-" target="_blank" > <i class="far fa-file-pdf"></i> view poster.

-### KaiA and Circadian Clock Regulation
+## KaiA and Circadian Clock Regulation
 This project has been huge and rewarding.
-If my graduate work tught me anything it was that fitness of KO strains was critical and we as a community were basically in the dark about what genes are important for growth in light-dark cycles.
+If my graduate work taught me anything it was that understanding the fitness of KO strains was critical and we as a community were basically in the dark about what genes were important for growth of phototrophic bacteria in light-dark cycles.
 The combination of massive mutant library screens with targeted molecular biology experiemtns proved a fruitful was to study the relationship between the circadian clock in the model cyanobacterium Synechococcus elongatus sp.
 PCC 7942 and the regulation of metabolic processes, especially those important for diurnal growth.
 To identify the genetic contributors to fitness under light-dark cycles and acquire a more comprehensive picture of the regulatory network, we used an unbiased population-based screen that tracks the fitness contributions of individual S. elongatus genes to reproduction in diel cycles.
 The method, random bar-code transposon-site sequencing (RB-TnSeq), quantitatively compares the changes in abundances of individuals in a pooled mutant population over time.
 This assay allowed the calculation of a fitness contribution to LD cycle survival for each nonessential gene in the genome by leveraging multiple inactivating mutations spread across a genomic locus.
 >**Welkie DG**, Rubin BE, Chang Y, Smith S, LiWang A, Golden S. Genome-wide fitness assessment during diurnal growth reveals an expanded role of the cyanobacterial circadian clock protein KaiA.
 Proceedings of the National Academy of Sciences.
 2018 July  115;30:E7174-E7183.<br/> Links to article: [Pubmed](https://www.ncbi.nlm.nih.gov/pubmed/29991601){:target="_blank"}